Harry Potter Banner

 Chief Marketing Officer – Krista Tuchscherer

-Director of Content and Special Projects – Shannon Kingett
+Global Marketing Director – Shannon Kingett

 For London